Musing #1: Taste

 My initial reaction is to agree.
 There are certain artists/albums/songs that have meant a lot to me.
 It seems whenever I find someone who shares a love for one of those particular works, I feel closer to that person – almost as if we’re part of some secret society.

 Then there is some music that – for whatever reason – repels more than attracts me.
-I admit I have been guilty at times of losing interest in getting to know someone whom I’ve discovered is attracted by the kind music which leaves me cold.
+I admit I have been guilty at times of losing interest in getting to know someone whom I’ve discovered is attracted to the kind music which leaves me cold.

 Certainly musical taste is a Thing to be reckoned with, but as I’ve aged, I seem to have discovered there is great nuance here.
 For example, how many of us share the same musical taste with the closest people in our lives?
 We might overlap in places but there always seems to be some (if not great) divergence in taste.